Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 No tax returns needed.
 No P&L statements.
 No complicated business financials.
 Just bank statements showing deposits.

 Been helping self-employed borrowers since the ’90s.
 Contractors, consultants, freelancers, small business owners, realtors, commissioned sales, 1099 workers.
 All face the same problem – tax returns don’t show real income.
 But bank statements tell the truth.
+Real estate investors building portfolios often combine bank statement loans with DSCR financing to qualify based on rental income and business cash flow.

 Had a marketing consultant client last year.
 Tax returns: $42k.
 Bank statements: $11k monthly deposits for 24 months straight.
 Every single month.
 Consistent.
 Reliable.
 We used 60% expense ratio (conservative for service business).
 Qualified her at $132k annual income ($11k × 60% = $6,600 monthly qualifying income × 12 = $79,200 annually).
 Got approved for $650k home.
 10% down.
 680 credit.
-Rate was 7.25% (higher than conventional but who cares when conventional wouldn’t approve her at all).
+Yes, the rate was higher than conventional, but who cares when conventional wouldn’t approve her at all.

 Real estate agent client last month.
 Great year in 2023. $240k in commissions.
 Tax returns? $53k after expenses.
 Traditional mortgage?
 Denied.
 Bank statements showed the $240k clear as day.
 Used 50% expense ratio (agents have high costs).
 Qualified him at $120k annually.
 Approved for $500k loan.
 Bought a nice house in Elk Grove.
 Happy client.